Instant analysis: Impressions from the Seahawks’ wild overtime win vs. the 49ers

 Did you get all that?

 The 49ers had a chance after Wilson’s interception early in OT.
 Greelaw’s 47-yard return set up the 49ers to potentially win the game.
-But then San Francisco kicker Chase McLaughlin — signed just the other day after veteran Robbie Gould was injured — missed from 47 yards.
+But San Francisco kicker Chase McLaughlin — signed just the other day after veteran Robbie Gould was injured — missed from 47 yards.

 The Seahawks, trailing 10-0 early, had taken a 21-10 lead into the fourth quarter.
-But the 49ers got back in on a wild sequence that started with a strip-sack of Wilson and also included a fumble by Seahawks right tackle Germain Ifedi — which the 49ers’ DeForest Buckner then returned for a touchdown.
+But the 49ers got back in on a wild sequence that started with a strip-sack of Wilson and also included a fumble by Seahawks right tackle Germain Ifedi — which the 49ers’ DeForest Buckner returned for a touchdown.

-The Seahawks drove into field-goal range in the final two minutes and took a 24-21 lead on Myers’ 46-yard field goal with 1:45 left, a moment of redemption for Myers after he missed the potential-game winning kick at the end of regulation.
+The Seahawks drove into field-goal range in the final two minutes and took a 24-21 lead on Myers’ 46-yard field goal with 1:45 left, a moment of redemption for Myers after he missed the potential-game winning kick at the end of regulation last week against the Tampa Bay.

 Rivalry reignited